-Enjoy virtual lectures, discussions and readings by members of Hunter's distinguished faculty.
+Enjoy virtual lectures, discussions and readings by Hunter friends, alumni and distinguished faculty.

 “For 150 years, Hunter College has been the place where the American Dream comes true.
 Students arrive with aspirations as varied as their backgrounds, and benefit from the common experience of life-changing educational opportunity.”

 For the thirteenth time in the last fifteen years, Hunter has been named a Fulbright Top Producing Institution by the U.S. Department of State.

 Search planned for permanent leader of The Center for Puerto Rican Studies at Hunter/CUNY.

 Writing in the Wall Street Journal, Hunter’s Roosevelt House Director recounts the little-known history of the Lincoln statue in the Capitol Rotunda.

 Hunter’s Department of Classical Studies offers students specialized classes and engaged, enthusiastic professors.

 Professor Golub urges public health officials to apply findings from psychology research to motivate safe behaviors.